Chapter 8: Four-Leaf Taproot Script Tree#

 sibling_2 = cb_bytes[65:97].hex()

-4. Verification chain: Control block proves script belongs to original Taproot commitment.
+4. Lexicographic order: every TapBranch sorts its two inputs before hashing, so the control block proves the script belongs to the original Taproot commitment.

 # Runnable: Parse 97-byte control block of tx 1951a3be... (stdlib only)